Algi1/Algi1/README.md

 # 💫 About Me:

+Welcome to My GitHub Profile!

+I’m a self-taught software engineer and Senior Security Engineer with expertise in DevOps, automation, and cybersecurity.
+I thrive on tackling complex challenges and crafting innovative solutions to drive impactful results.

+With a strong focus on SIEM, SOC operations, and offensive security, I actively explore bug bounty programs and ethical hacking practices to enhance my skill set and stay ahead in the evolving world of cybersecurity.
+My passion for security extends to creating robust solutions that safeguard systems and uncover vulnerabilities.

-Welcome to my GitHub profile!
-I'm a self-taught software engineer and Senior Security Engineer, with a focus on DevOps and automation.
-I relish complex challenges and enjoy finding innovative solutions.
-As a lifelong learner, I am always eager to expand my skills and stay up-to-date with the latest technologies and best practices in this fast-paced industry.
-I also have a keen interest in writing and take pleasure in sharing my tech journey and experiences with others
+As a lifelong learner, I am committed to staying current with the latest technologies, best practices, and industry trends.
+I also enjoy documenting and sharing my journey—whether through technical writing or open-source contributions—helping others in the tech and security communities grow alongside me.

 ## Recent Projects:
+- SOC Home Lab
 - Password manager
 - Fantasy Football Manager
 - Portfolio website